VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.3.1 =

+- Fix: Start button on Vy256 made more theme friendly.

 = 2.3.0 =

 - Add: Created login option for ProfileGrid to make it easier for my own test site in login awareness. `[vyps-pg-lg]`